deepalweb/DealFinder/README.md

 # DealFinder

-Deployment trigger: Updated README on 2025-05-17
+Deployment trigger: Redeploy from GitHub on 2025-05-17